Dr. Adam Clark

 Clark has also lectured nationally and abroad on diverse topics ranging from technical and musical development to 20th-century pedagogical repertoire.
 He has been published in American Music Teacher Magazine, the College Music Society’s Symposium, and Piano Pedagogy Forum, and regularly gives masterclasses throughout the United States and abroad.

-Clark is Associate Professor of Piano at Middle Tennessee State University as well as on the Board of the Tennessee Music Teachers Association.
+Clark is Professor of Piano at Middle Tennessee State University.
 He was on the faculty of Hope College from 2008-2014, and prior to that held teaching positions at the University of Cincinnati College-Conservatory of Music and the University of Texas at Austin.